josephtownshend/Bowling/README.md

 - Strike scores 10 + (next frame bowl 1 + next frame bowl 2)
 - Spare scores 10 + next frame bowl 1

+### Scoring

+- User can enter a score for each *BALL of each frame*
+- Will update score with each *FRAME* played
+- Will *COUNT* how many frames have been played